fediskhakov/MathCourse/tutorial_problems/eta6.md

-It is an example of the Keynesian cross model.
+This problem is an example of the Keynesian cross model.

 Use Cramer's rule to solve the following system of linear equations: